-At New Life Jax Hospital, our goal is to improve the quality of life for our patients.
+At New Life Jax Center, our goal is to improve the quality of life for our patients.
 Patients can expect well-renowned surgeons who are highly trained in providing the best treatment to patients suffering from obesity, a state of the art medical facility, and a friendly staff.
 Our surgeons will assess your care to decide if gastric bypass surgery is suitable for you.
 If you qualify, then he will discuss your protocol with you.

 In the event gastric bypass surgery is too risky for your health, your surgeon will design a personalized diet for you or recommend other surgical resolutions.

 Gastric bypass surgery is perhaps one of the most commonly performed bariatric surgeries with more than 216,000 bariatric surgeries performed in the United States during 2016 – that’s nearly 20% of gastric bypass surgeries!

 Gastric Bypass surgery, or Roux-en-Y, is a bariatric surgery in which the stomach volume is reduced to restrict excess food consumption by rerouting a part of the intestine resulting in reducing the amount of calories consumed.
 The patient gradually loses weight while developing healthy eating habits This type of bariatric surgery is suitable for people who are morbidly obese having 40+BMI, along with the serious health issues caused by obesity.

 Here at Newlife Jax Hospital, we conduct gastric bypass surgery with the help of a minimally invasive technique, called the laparoscope.
 By using laparoscopy, the recovery is quicker, hospitalization is shorter, and post-operative complications are considerably less.

 In addition to losing 60%-80% of your excess weight, here are some benefits of going through Gastric Bypass Surgery: